neo9ree/intercept-page-fault-handler/README.md

 intercept-page-fault-handler
 ============================

-This is a demo showing you how to intercept the page fault handler of Linux  x86_64 system
+Custom Page fault Handler for page fault side-channel attack in SGX environment.
+It checks whether a page fault is invoked by side-channel attack or not.
+If the page fault is from enclave, it sets corresponding page table entry as present and make other EPC pages to be not present.

 load.sh is to load the module while unload.sh is to unload the module.
-The method in this project need the file '/boot/System.map-\<current-linux-version\>' being present and correct.